 ISA takes this opportunity to congratulate Corina Ormston on winning this award and thanks Simon’s Family and HD Sports for supporting our skaters and helping to remember Simon.

-The following competitions have been approved as Benchmark Events for 2015:
+The following competitions were approved as Benchmark Events for 2015:

 The ISA Benchmark Event Criteria policy details the criteria for the conduct of these events, which are primarily Judging & Technical panel requirements.
 We apologise for the short notice of this, however for the 2016/2017 season, we will be using this criteria with a request for inclusion date to be received by ISA by 15 January, 2016.